EIGHT SQUARE SCHOOLHOUSE

 This program invites children to explore what education was like in Tompkins County in 1892, and to reflect on how education has changed since.
 This living history program began in 1992 and is now part of the Kids Discover the Trail! programming, welcoming 4th graders from across the County.
 Over 800 children from the region’s public, private, and homeschools visit the schoolhouse each year.The Eight Square Schoolhouse program is led by living history interpreters based in and inspired by 1890's curriculum.
 Students step back in time to engage in activities such as pen-and-ink penmanship lessons, reading aloud from primers of the day, and outdoor recess with period games.
 Once you register for the trip, the lead teacher will receive pre-trip and post-trip materials and activities to support student learning!

 The program aligns with the NYS Social Studies Framework for fourth grade, as well as ICSD Anti-marginalization standards.

-**In-person Living History Programs will not be offered at the Eight Square Schoolhouse for the Summer or Fall of 2020, we have virtual fieldtrips packages available for classrooms.
-Please contact email@example.com if you'd like to learn more.**
+**In-person Living History Programs are not currently available, we have virtual fieldtrips packages available for classrooms.
+Please contact firstname.lastname@example.org if you'd like to learn more.**